Meet the Festival Orchestra Musicians

 Cincinnati Symphony Orchestra

-Acting Associate Principal Flute
+Associate Principal Flute

-Henrik Heide, Co-Principal Flute (March), served as Associate Principal Flute of the Cincinnati Symphony and Pops Orchestra from 2014 to 2019.
-After a two-year absence, he is now serving as Acting Associate Principal Flute.
+Henrik Heide, Co-Principal Flute, served as Associate Principal Flute of the Cincinnati Symphony and Pops Orchestra from 2014 to 2019.
+After a two-year absence, he is now serving as Associate Principal Flute.
 Previously, he was a member of the New World Symphony.
 Henrik has appeared as concerto soloist with the Cincinnati Symphony, Cincinnati Pops, Detroit Symphony, Los Angeles Chamber Orchestra, Milwaukee Symphony, Wisconsin Chamber Orchestra, and New World Symphony.
 His festival appearances include La Jolla Music Society’s Summerfest, Tanglewood, Spoleto Festival USA, Pacific Music Festival (Sapporo, Japan).
 Henrik received his bachelor’s from Rice University’s Shepherd School of Music, studying with Leone Buyse, and his master’s from The Juilliard School as a student of Jeffrey Khaner.
-This is his third year at Arizona Musicfest.
+This is his fourth year at Arizona Musicfest.

 Matthew Roitstein